shakfu/inferna/README.md

 # Inferna - Python AI Inference

-Inferna is a no-dependencies Python library for local AI inference built on the `.cpp` ecosystem:
+Inferna is a Python library for running local AI models across text, speech, and image modalities.
+It wraps three established C++ inference engines behind a single high-level API:

 - **[llama.cpp](https://github.com/ggml-org/llama.cpp)** - Text generation, chat, embeddings, and text-to-speech
 - **[whisper.cpp](https://github.com/ggerganov/whisper.cpp)** - Speech-to-text transcription and translation
 - **[stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)** - Image and video generation

-It provides C++ bindings (via [nanobind](https://github.com/wjakob/nanobind)) with a high-level Python API for cross-modal AI inference.
+The bindings are built with [nanobind](https://github.com/wjakob/nanobind), and the package itself has no required Python dependencies.

 **[Documentation](https://shakfu.github.io/inferna/)** | **[PyPI](https://pypi.org/project/inferna/)** | **[Changelog](CHANGELOG.md)**

-Inferna is a [nanobind](https://github.com/wjakob/nanobind)-based rewrite of [cyllama](https://github.com/shakfu/cyllama), an earlier Cython wrapper around the same `.cpp` ecosystem.
-The migration was driven by the promise of nanobind's lower binding overhead and simpler C++ integration; the high-level Python API and feature surface have been carried forward and extended.
+Inferna is a nanobind-based rewrite of its sibling project, cyllama — a [cython](https://cython.org/) wrapper of the same .cpp ecosystem that remains actively maintained.
+The migration was motivated by the promise of nanobind's lower binding overhead and simpler C++ integration, and by the desire for a different development and packaging trajectory.

 How inferna differs from cyllama: